 The Randy Magnolia grows into a picturesque small tree, between 10 and 15 feet tall and 8 to 12 feet wide.
 It has one or more major trunks, and a rounded crown with many small branches.
 In early spring the bare branches are covered with large, purple-pink flowers up to 5 inches across.
 These are bowl-shaped, with long petals.
 The outside of the flower is reddish-purple and the inside is pale-pink to white.
 These are among the most beautiful flowers in the world, often the inspiration for art and fabric designs, and they have been loved in gardens forever.

 The Randy Magnolia can be used as a specimen on a lawn, and because it does not grow large, it is ideal for smaller gardens.
 It is also perfect planted behind later-blooming plants, which will not interfere with its display, since they will still be dormant when it blooms in early spring.
-It grows well near larger deciduous trees, and it the perfect choice for a woodland garden, planted among azaleas and rhododendrons.
+It grows well near larger deciduous trees, and it the perfect choice for a woodland garden, planted among Azaleas and Rhododendrons.
 It can even be grown for many years in a large planter or container, and even made into a larger bonsai tree.
 It looks perfect in a Japanese-inspired garden, but it looks beautiful in any garden, from the most formal to the most natural.

-Although deciduous magnolias have been grown in gardens for a long time, in some parts of the country late spring frosts can kill the flower buds, since the tree begins to bloom so early in the year.
-So back in the 1950’s two plant breeders at the renowned National Arboretum in Washington, D.C. decided to try and breed some improved trees.
-Francis DeVos and William Kosar crossed a dark-flowered form of the lily magnolia, (Magnolia liliiflora ‘Nigra’) with a pink form of the star magnolia, (Magnolia stellata ‘Rosea’).
-The resulting seedlings contains a whole range of small, hardy trees which bloomed 2 to 4 weeks later than other popular magnolias grown at that time.
+Although deciduous Magnolias have been grown in gardens for a long time, in some parts of the country late spring frosts can kill the flower buds, since the tree begins to bloom so early in the year.
+So, back in the 1950’s two plant breeders at the renowned National Arboretum in Washington, D.C. decided to try and breed some improved trees.
+Francis DeVos and William Kosar crossed a dark-flowered form of the Lily Magnolia (Magnolia liliiflora ‘Nigra’) with a pink form of the Star Magnolia (Magnolia stellata ‘Rosea’).
+The resulting seedlings contains a whole range of small, hardy trees which bloomed 2 to 4 weeks later than other popular Magnolias grown at that time.
 This meant those late frosts had usually passed before they began to develop, and the trees always bloomed successfully.

-Not only that, they had a whole range of small trees in many different flower colors, which they called the Little Girl series, because they named them all with girls names.
-The Randy Magnolia is an outstanding tree from that series, and other beautiful trees in this group include the very popular Jane Magnolia.
-In cooler areas these bloom towards the end of April and into May, when the glory of spring is at its height.
-In warm regions they will often bloom in March.
-These magnolia trees, with their beautiful flowers and ability to avoid damaging late frosts, are always popular with wise gardeners.
+Because these trees are so special, they must be correctly grown.
+The Randy Magnolia cannot be compared with cheaper seedling trees, simply labelled ‘Magnolia tree’.
+Our trees are reproduced the correct way, by attaching selected stem pieces from correctly-named trees onto the roots of sturdy seedlings.
+It always pays to grow the best in your garden.
+These Magnolia trees, with their beautiful flowers and ability to avoid damaging late frosts, are always popular with wise gardeners.
 Although we have a good supply, we know how quickly they will leave our facility.
 To enjoy the most spectacular tree of spring, order now or you may be disappointed when the ‘sold out’ sign shows up.